-The FMCSA is the lead federal government agency responsible for regulating and providing safety oversight of commercial motor vehicles (CMVs), to include more than 500,000 commercial trucking companies, more than 4,000 interstate bus companies, and more than four million commercial driver’s license (CDL) holders.
+The Federal Motor Carrier Safety Administration is the lead federal government agency responsible for regulating and providing safety oversight of commercial motor vehicles (CMVs), including more than 500,000 commercial trucking companies, more than 4,000 interstate bus companies, and more than four million commercial driver’s license (CDL) holders.

 “FMCSA’s MISSION is to save lives and reduce crashes and injuries by advancing large truck and bus safety through collaboration, education, research, technology, and compliance.”

 With the rising cost of implementing safety protocols and training programs, one great way to keep your team up to speed with your core initiatives is by providing materials that reinforce ideas around safety, organization, sustainable growth, and alignment with the goals of your company.

 A lot of companies worry about working with the FMCSA, but their role in regulating transportation companies has been well documented.
 For example, In a recent statement by the Federal Motor Carrier Safety Administration, they stated that their mission was to help motor carriers reach their destinations safely through:

 - Enforcing compliance requirements through inspections

 - Educating officials about their duties

 - Engaging in conversations about the path forward

 - Protecting companies from unforeseen circumstances with guidance materials